 All of us know the big players – Apple, General Electric, Google etc. But Australia has its own great companies with numerous Customer Service awards.

 Telstra, the telecommunication company won several UX (user experience) awards.
 The company continuously invest large amounts of money in their customer service Department, as well as their IT department.
-Just this January they announced that their $1.2 billion digitisations is led with customer experience in mind.
+Just this January they announced that their $1.2 billion digitisations are led with customer experience in mind.

 AGL Energy is another great example of a company with good customer service.
 In 2014 they won the Best CX Company People’s Choice for Utilities.
 They continue to redefine the meaning of good customer service in their niché by constantly introducing new improvements to the way they serve their customers.
 Here’s how they plan to shake the customer experience in the field of energy.